misje/opencti-wazuh-connector/docs/source/alert_search.rst

 Before the connector can produce any meaningful information to import in OpenCTI, it has to look up entity metadata in Wazuh's OpenSearch database.
-A typicaly use case in an automated setup, is to look up every new :stix:`File
+A typically use case in an automated setup, is to look up every new :stix:`File
 <#_99bl2dibcztv>` and :stix:`Artifact <#_4jegwl6ojbes>` hash :term:`IoCs <IoC>`
 imported into OpenCTI.
 Other common IoCs are :stix:`domain names
 <#_prhhksbxbg87>` and :stix:`IPv4 <#_ki1ufj1ku8s0>`/:stix:`IPv6